18F/handbook/docs/project-management/pm-training-doc.md

 * Avoid scheduling meetings with BLANK descriptions.
 Fill in a description/purpose for the meeting, link relevant documents, indicate the desired outcome, include an agenda, list discussion points, etc
 * Make a relevant and detailed meeting title.
 Make it descriptive and concise.
 * Only require the necessary people, make other invitees optional.
-* Check the FIND TIME function in Google Calendar to make sure you’re not double-booking someone - it is crucial that you look at other people’s calendars.
+* Check the FIND TIME function in Google Calendar to make sure you're not double-booking someone - it is crucial that you look at other people's calendars.

 <img src="../images/CivicActions_Calendar_FindTime.png" alt="Finding Available Meeting Time" width="1000px">

 ## <a name="timeboxing"></a>Timeboxing

-* Consider turning on your clock’s seconds so you can keep close eye on your timeboxes - You’ll know if you have one minute or 5 seconds left.
+* Consider turning on your clock's seconds so you can keep close eye on your timeboxes - You'll know if you have one minute or 5 seconds left.
 It helps!
 * A role of the PM/ScrumMaster is to keep track of timeboxes by keeping communication on topic and moving efficiently.
 * At the start of a meeting, announce the timebox for a meeting (any besides the 15 scrum) so the Scrum team knows how much meeting time to expect
 * Divvy time up if you have multiple presenters and let each person know how much time they each have.